relianceinfo-de/fcmb-oracle-sql-training/Labs/Intermediate/Module 4 - Indexing and Performance Optimization.md

 #### Task:

 1. Consider the `phone_number` column in the `Customers` table.
 Would a B-tree index be generally beneficial or detrimental for this column if `phone_number` is frequently updated (e.g., customers changing their contact details)?
-Explain your reasoning.
+Give reasons for your answer.

 2. Consider the `branch_id` column in `Bank_Accounts`.
 If there are only 3 branches in the entire bank, but millions of accounts, would a B-tree index be the most effective choice, or would a Bitmap index be more suitable, or no index at all?
-Explain your reasoning.
+Give reasons for your answer.